Skip to main content

 System requirements

-• Modern multi-core CPU with good single-core performance.
+• A modern multi-core CPU with good single-core performance.

 Usage